weiyangedward/IMMBoost/README.rst

 	2) CRM vs Bkg:
 	>> sh run_crm_vs_bkg.sh

-	Output can be found in folder 'sampleOutput' (descriptions of directory and files are shown within parentheses):
+	Output can be found in folder 'sampleOutput' (Please empty this folder before your new runs!
+This is extremely important since not doing so will cause errors or bugs in the final results).
+Descriptions of directory and files are shown within parentheses:

 	1) CRM_vs_CRM/
 	+
-	+-- CRMset1/ (output directory of a CRMset)
+	+-- CRMset1/ (output directory of CRM set1)
 		+
 		+-- IMM.average.auc (average AUC from IMM prediction) +-- IMM_SVM.average.auc (average AUC from IMMBoost-SVM prediction)